delyan-boychev/imaginet/README.md

 Model checkpoints are accessible [here](https://drive.google.com/drive/folders/1En2BI9H9LxqA5XIpNaMXhqhF8--XAKns?usp=sharing).

 ## Results
-In the following tables ACC is the balanced acccuracy and AUC is the Area Under the Receiver Operating Characteristics.
+In the following tables, ACC is the balanced accuracy and AUC is the Area Under the Receiver Operating Characteristics.
 Best ACC is signified with **bold** and best AUC with <ins>underline</ins>.

 ### Synthetic Image Detection
 <style>